Prospective PhD Students

 3. When asked to name any “faculty member” you are interested in working with, write my name in the text box.

-4. In your personal statement, explicitly say that you are interested in working with me and my lab—and talk about your reasons for why you’d like to do so.
+4. In your personal statement, explicitly say that you are interested in working with me and our lab—and talk about your reasons for why you’d like to do so.

 Q6.
 Do you have any advice for writing an effective personal statement?